sbezugliy/trie-substring-search/README.md

 ### To be done:

     - TODO: Text parser
+    - TODO: Mode providing ability to return whole words, what contain substing from dictionary as result
     - TODO: Suffix references is not implemented.
 Just now it contains full syntax tree, so it is less memory efficient then original Aho-Corasick algorithm.
     - TODO: Maybe, will be good to implement next features for trie build stage:
       -  post optimization of vertex connections, creating suffixes